adriennemueller/adriennemueller.github.io/Sharing Protocols.md

 ## **Sharing as Pre-Registration**

 <aside>
-➕ **Pros:** This is the most ‘official’-looking of the options; also the pre-registration will be associated with it’s own, referencable, DOI.
+➕ **Pros:** This is the most ‘official’-looking of the options; also the pre-registration will be associated with it’s own, referencable, DOI.<br>
 </aside>

 <aside>